27 Popular Foods in Argentina You Have to Try

 Tarta Pascualina is one of the most unexpected popular foods in Argentina.

-Tartas are a some of the very common foods in Argentina for an easy lunch on the fly.
+Tartas are very common foods in Argentina for an easy lunch on the fly.
 The Argentine tarta is basically a quiche or savory, vegetable-heavy pie.

 You can find them in any bakery and some restaurants offer them as lunch specials.